hangxie/parquet-tools/USAGE.md

 $ parquet-tools shell-completions --uninstall
 ```

-There will be no output upon successful run, the line in `.bash_profile` that was added by installation will be removed.
+You will not get output if everything runs well, you can check shell's rcfile, for example, `.bash_profile` or `.bashrc` for bash, to see what it removed.

-This command will return error if the line does not exist in `.bash_profile`.
+This command will return error if the line does not exist in shell rcfile.

-#### Use shell completions
+#### Use Shell Completions

 Hit `<TAB>` key in command line when you need hint or want to auto complete current option.